grant/talks/bio.md

 <img src="https://user-images.githubusercontent.com/744973/143484396-8f5e689b-4427-4e22-b5cc-0369b4a1550e.png" width="400" />

-Grant is a software engineer at Google where he works on serverless runtimes for Google Cloud.
-Previously he led open source for G Suite APIs.
+Grant is a software engineer at Observable.
+Previously he worked at Google for over 5 years on serverless runtimes for Google Cloud and open source for G Suite APIs.
 He loves Node, GitHub, and plays the alto saxophone in his spare time.

 Grant earned a bachelor's degree in computer science from the University of Washington, Seattle.